Charlotte Amalie, U.S. Virgin Islands: 20th century

-In 1915, the United States became interested in buying the U.S. Virgin Islands.
-They were concerned over German infiltration in the Lesser Antilles.
+In 1915, concerned about German infiltration in the Lesser Antilles, the United States became interested in buying the U.S. Virgin Islands.
 The U.S. purchased the Danish West Indies in 1917 for $25 million.
 Charlotte Amalie was under U.S. Navy rule until 1931.
-The United States decided to make Charlotte Amalie the main headquarters of the renamed United States Virgin Islands.
+The United States made Charlotte Amalie the main headquarters of the renamed United States Virgin Islands.